EastCoastProduct/profile-editor/README.md

     ├── webpack.config.js        # webpack setup for development, used when running development └── webpack.prod.config.js   # webpack setup for production, used when building dist folder

-Most important part of the structure is src folder which contains all the code for our application.
+Most important part of the structure is the src folder which contains all the code for our application.
 We used Redux to hold and manage our application state and React as view part to render dynamic HTML.
 We use heavily ES6 and experimental ES7 JS code and write our components as classes.

 Redux Form gives an easy and intuitive way to validate our forms and inputs.
 Mostly, we try to make as many reusable dumb components (stateless) as possible and share them across application, also it makes it easier to test components that get values passed through props and that have no direct way of changing app state.
 To connect our routes with a state in store we write smart components (containers folder) where we have one container component for designated route which gets access to part of the state and dispatches actions to change the state.
 After state gets changed all components inside container get re-rendered if needed.